Article citation information:

 rounding (external) [10]

-breaking load is defined as the maximum force that a chain sample can bear
+is defined as the maximum force that a chain sample can bear during a breaking

-during a breaking test on a testing machine.
-Examples of chain link breakage
+test on a testing machine.
+Examples of chain link breakage charts of various

 capacity.
 Together with the breaking load, the elongations are the factors